Austin Riley Player Props: Braves vs. Marlins

 - The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 22nd in MLB.

-- The Marlins have a 4.11 team ERA that ranks 14th across all league pitching staffs.
+- The Marlins' 4.43 team ERA ranks 19th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).

-- Cabrera makes the start for the Marlins, his fifth of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched.
+- Hoeing gets the call to start for the Marlins, his first of the season.

-- His most recent time out came on Tuesday against the San Francisco Giants, when the righty went six innings, surrendering two earned runs while allowing six hits.

-- In four games this season, the 25-year-old has a 4.08 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.